snoo8910/instagram_like-follow_bot/README.md

 Bot that goes through instagram and likes other user's posts while garnering followers.
 There is the option to edit the username and password field in the code, as well as what tags to put.

+BEFORE RUNNING CODE

-** Must have mozilla firefox browser installed before running code
+** Must have mozilla firefox browser installed
+** Must have instapy installed in terminal/command prompt

 I am not responsible for any account suspensions regarding Instagram's terms and conditions.
 Please use at own risk.